dimitrismistriotis/dimitrismistriotis.github.io/_posts/2018-05-24-red_flags_in_interviews.md

 ## Sink or Swim

+This refers to when you finish the interview and then they drop you in the middle of the place with you having to figure out everything by yourself.
+Not having on-boarding or telling you how the infrastructure works.
+We are not talking about hand-holding the new employee in a way that you would expect a junior to function but start from simple stuff such as - joking - "this is the bathroom", "here we have coffee, milk, and sugar".
+More seriously items that a person cannot deduce on their own like: we use tickets which we manage with Jira if a technical example is allowed.
+When to call out a client.
+When do you call out, does someone else need to talk first?
+Is it OK to interrupt people when they talk to ask questions in a meeting?

+As an example the marketing person of the team worked for a place where there was no on-boarding at all and on top of this management was complaining if/when you were doing something wrong.
+Once a client asked something in an email to which the there was an immediate response.
+Then the marketing person was was told from their manager that they should have asked him before reaching out.
+There was lots of guesswork on whom to ask, when to ask, when not to ask, what is OK, what is not OK?
+Not how to do your job, but how to function within the specific organization.

+The developer of the team had seen signs which he ignored or added some wishful thinking, catch phrases like: *"commit production code on the first days"*, *"you will have impact on the first days"*, UK companies say that some times as *"hit the ground running"*.
+Facebook does that but the new employee is on their first days being guided by a person who is already there guiding their steps.
+Then gradually that person acting as "training wheels" moves more and more to the background as you get integrated in the organization.
+In other places that the same thing happens they assign something really silly like "change the background color of that button" so that you will get your head around their systems, set up a development environment, and so forth.

+A counter example was a company whose on-boarding was next to fantastic: On the first month you were shadowing Seniors, or working under their supervision without having immediate responsibilities.

+When usually a question is raised about this, like "I a new here where is my on-boarding" there is usually the answer that the company is still small, does not have the resources of a big company which can allow people to do this.
+Have also heard English words that imply a lot such as on-boarding being a "luxury", or more straightforward in the lines of "we are a startup and do not have time for this".

+The consensus of the discussion was that there is a problem with management when this happens: we have people that became managers either because they had stuck with the company for ten years and the other managers left, retired, or died or alternatively they were the only developer (the one that they would build a team around) who got promoted as the company grows - which is a good thing - but without any training or learning for the new position, so they do not know what to do wearing their new shoes.
+Asking one of them there was a semi-autistic response "I did not have any on-boarding so neither should you", with the person saying this ignoring that different people have different needs or that he was there when the organization had a few people so on-boarding happened but in an ad-hoc informal fashion.
+Similarly when that person joined the company had a smaller scope of operations and established procedures or ways to do things.

+---

 Jason: Something else is when you finish with the interview get hired and they just throw you in the middle of the place with you having to figure out